CSCfi/csc-user-guide/docs/computing/connecting/index.md

 Are you sure you want to continue connecting (yes/no/[fingerprint])?
 ```

-In order to continue, you should confirm that the shown key fingerprint is one of those listed below
+In order to continue, you should confirm that the displayed key fingerprint is
-and then enter `yes`.
-You will not be asked again unless the server key changes, in which case you
+found in the table below, and then enter `yes`.
+You will not be asked again
-should verify the new key against a fingerprint provided by CSC.
+unless the server key changes, in which case you should again verify the new key
+against fingerprints provided by CSC.

 ### Host key fingerprints